 Full details on these diversions can be found here.

 A number of Bus Éireann services travelling to/from Dublin will also be diverted due to road closures, including routes 2, 4(X), 8(X), 12(X), 20(X), 22, 23, 101, 103, 109(B/X), 111, NX, 115, 120, 126, 100X, 133.

 More information on these is available on the Bus Éireann website.

 To facilitate the parade, there will be no Luas Green Line service between Dominick and St. Stephen’s Green from 11am to 6pm on Saturday.
 Trams will continue to run between Broombridge and Dominick, and between St. Stephen’s Green and Brides Glen during these times.

-Due to security concerns, Pride attendees won’t be allowed to bring backpacks or large bags to certain venues.
-Gardaí have said that only small bags measuring no larger than A4 will be allowed into both St. Stephen’s Green South and Smithfield Square.
-Exceptions will be made for people with medical conditions and children, but all bags will be thoroughly searched.
-It’s also worth noting that Pantibar will be implementing this policy on advice from Gardaí.
-The Dublin Pride Parade is an alcohol and drug-free event.
+Due to security concerns, only small bags measuring no larger than A5 will be allowed.
+Similar restrictions may also apply at other Pride venues.
+Exceptions will be made for people with medical conditions and children, but all bags will be searched.
+Dublin Pride Parade 2019 is an alcohol and drug-free event.